configcat/docs/website/docs/faq.md

 _Solution 2:_ Use your recovery codes that you received when you first set your 2FA up.

 _Solution 3:_ Contact your `Organization Admin`, and ask them to disable 2FA for your account until you set it up again. `Organization Admins` can disable 2FA on the [Members & Roles](https://app.configcat.com/organization/members) page.
 After you re-enable the 2FA, new recovery codes will also be (re)generated.
+It might be a good idea to save them to avoid such issues in the future.

 ### The Audit log doesn't show old operations